Generation 305: An Intergenerational Poetry Project

 Facilitated in collaboration with O, Miami, Generation 305 offers free, multigenerational poetry workshops open to K–12 students, their parents, young adults, seniors, and the public.

-The project also brings community poets into Miami-Dade Schools to lead workshops that develop civic-minded poetry, promote intergenerational storytelling, and challenge generational
+The project also brings community poets into Miami-Dade Schools to lead workshops that develop civic-minded poetry, promote intergenerational storytelling, and challenge generational stereotypes.

 The poems created in the workshops will be turned into permanent public art, and Moro-Gronlier will document the project through photographs, videos, recordings, mini-films, and project-specific, original poetry, which she will use to create a digital archive.